mifi/lossless-cut/README.md

 ### How does `lossless-cut` work under the hood?

-Check out this interactive walkthrough of the `lossless-cut` codebase on CodeCanvas [here](https://www.code-canvas.com/?session=unauthenticatedGithub&repo=lossless-cut&owner=mifi&branch=master&OnboardingTutorial=true).
+Check out this interactive walkthrough of the `lossless-cut` codebase on the CodeCanvas [diagram](https://www.code-canvas.com/?session=unauthenticatedGithub&repo=lossless-cut&owner=mifi&branch=master&OnboardingTutorial=true).

 To refine existing dataflow simulation or create new ones, follow the quick tutorial [here](https://docs.code-canvas.com/updating-diagram).